 Information for disability service providers

-Once fully implemented, around 97,000 Queenslanders with disability are expected to be supported under the NDIS, with the state’s workforce expanding significantly over the next 4 to 5 years.
+Around 97,000 Queenslanders with disability are expected to be supported under the NDIS, with the state’s workforce expanding significantly over the next 4 to 5 years.

-It is important that solutions to grow the workforce are appropriate for local needs.
+It is important that solutions designed to grow the workforce are appropriate for local needs.
 Your organisation will have the opportunity to grow a diverse workforce that, in turn, will provide the services and supports that local people with disability will want to purchase.

 Vocational education and training (VET) pathways can assist you to improve service quality and/or deliver new or expanded services to meet current and emerging demands of the NDIS consumer-driven market.